Complementary Products

 A lot going on.

-To achieve these functions your skin is basically composed of three key layers above the muscle.
+To achieve these functions your skin is composed of three key layers above the muscle.
 These three layers are (1) the epidermis, (2) the dermis, and (3) the hypodermis / subcutaneous layer of fat and connective tissue.
 Collectively known as the extracellular matrix, these three layers provide a network that gives structural support to cells.

 Healthy skin is able to maintain an ideal “balance” so that all of the skin's functions can ensure protection and comfort in equal measure.

 As we all know, the building block for life is water.
-Indeed, when it comes to the skin, healthy cells enable healthy skin.
 Cells are almost entirely made up of water so too much of a reduction in moisture content compromises a cell’s performance.
 The most common manifestation of this imbalance is dry skin which is the leading cause of skin discomfort.
 Outside of cracks and fissures, skin dryness is not really a medical issue - it's more one of discomfort (skin can become sore, tender to the touch or itchy).

 We could talk about loads of reasons for skin dryness but the biggest external aggressor is all around us - it's the air we breathe.
 Dry air moving over skin sucks moisture from the epidermis.
 This process by which moisture is lost to the air around us is referred to as Transepidermal Water Loss.
 That’s why dry skin is particularly prevalent in winter where cold dry air actually leeches the moisture from skin cells.
 The same can be said of air-conditioning of course.